Zayn-Rekhi/CS180GroupProject/README.md

 5. Ensures functionality of blocking a user correctly
 6. Ensures functionality of unblocking a user correctly
 7. Ensures functionality of updating the bio correctly
-8. Ensures functionality of retrieving and setting the permissions correctly
 9. Ensures functionality of accessing posts correctly
 10. Ensures functionality of adding and retrieving a user's post to the user correctly

 ### DateFormatException.java
 The DateFormatException is thrown whenever a date has been created incorrectly.
 The correct format for a date is in 00-00-0000 (month-day-year).
-If a date is passed has not been passed in this format, then this Exception will be thrown.
+If a date has not been passed in this format, then this Exception will be thrown.
 It is mainly utilized in the Post and Comment class for keeping track of when a comment or a post was created.
 It is thrown in the constructor.
 There is one test case:
 1. Checks if the message passed by the parameter matches the message it throws
+2. Ensures an incorrectly formatted date passed into Post and Comment does not throw an Exception

 ### UserAlreadyExistsException.java
 The UserAlreadyExistsException is thrown whenever a user that already exists in the database is attempted to be added again.